happyByNature/blenderTips/README.md

 My Blender Tips

 # Blender Tips
-More tips can be found in the Wiki...
+More tips can be found in the Wiki.